 However you decide to enjoy these, they are at least vegan, so that’s got to be some kind of a plus in the health department.

-It’s certainly easy to eat an unhealthy diet without any animal products (hellooooo, packaged foods!) and these muffins do contain sugar.
-But they’re egg free, dairy free, and perfect for a variety of special diets and eaters with food allergies.
+It’s certainly easy to eat an unhealthy diet without any animal products (hellooooo, packaged foods!) and you do have to be careful with what you bake at home.
+These muffins do contain sugar, but they’re egg free, dairy free, and perfect for a variety of special diets and eaters with food allergies.

 Did I mention that they’re delicious?
 I think I’m going to go have just one more…Print